anader123/podcast-pools/README.md

 **b.** The serves then formats the recent episode data and uploads the metadata to [IPFS](https://ipfs.io/#how).

-**c.** The server uses it's private key to mint a new episode NFT to the pool contract's address.
+**c.** The server uses it's private key to mint a new [NFT episode](https://en.wikipedia.org/wiki/Non-fungible_token) to the pool contract's address.
 When the server creates the NFT, it points the [token's metadata URI ](https://docs.opensea.io/docs/metadata-standards) to the IPFS hash of the metadata for the new episode.

 **d.** The NFT contract mints and assigns ownership to the pool contract.